 Increasingly schools and districts are focusing more on competencies and real learning rather than on mere task completion.
 The focus will be more on, “did you understand this?” rather than, “You must complete all this work to show that you know this.”

 I think you’ll see student-choice becoming a cornerstone of instructional design.
 Students will be able to create videos, give speeches and leverage multimodality technological resources to demonstrate mastery.

 Whole Child Support

 Student support teams need to continue to find new ways to identify different levels of student need whether we are in school or at home learning.
-This can be done by asking students questions related to grit and growth mindset.
-Specifically, focusing on students in transition, as a high school district, we will be welcoming 9th grade students who have never entered the building.
-How are we engaging these students so they feel welcomed, supported and a part of their new school community?
+This can be done by asking students questions related to grit and a growth mindset.
+Specifically, focusing on students in transition, as a high school district, we will be welcoming 9th-grade students who have never entered the building.
+How are we engaging these students so they feel welcomed, supported, and a part of their new school community?

 Students that are struggling based on homelife challenges, remote instruction, lack of engagement or the need for additional student services support need to be identified on a timely basis.
 Our plan is to focus on a program of holistic support and work to have the ability to provide a scalable curriculum through a virtual platform or flipped environment.